 1. Decide What You Need – Night Routine Ideas

-First, we must decide what actions to try in a new beautiful evening routine.
-So, take a look at the list below, and jot down three items that you think would be most helpful to you at night.
+First, decide what actions to try in a beautiful evening routine.
+So, take a look at the list below, and jot down three that would be most helpful to you at night.
 All are meant to calm you down for the evening or set you up for tomorrow’s success.

 The Night Routine List

-- Journal (gratitude, celebrate small wins, and/or check-in with habits)
+Journal (gratitude, celebrate small wins, and/or check-in with habits using this printable)

-- Do a brain dump (write down anything you are thinking about to get it out of your head)
+Try a brain dump printable (write down anything you are thinking about to get it out of your head)

 2. Try the Golden Ten